elwood777/app-alpha/README.md

-# app-alpha
+# App: ALPHA
-ALPHA React application
+This application is number 1